trump-fmi/area-extractor/README.md

 # area-extractor
-Extracts areas from a OSM pbf file as polygons
+Extracts areas from a OSM *.pbf file as polygons